MohamedAfify359/AdventureWorks-End-to-End-Sales-Analytics/README.md

-# End-to-End Sales Analytics Project using SQL Server and Power BI
+# AdventureWorks End-to-End Sales Analytics

-## Project Overview
+## Overview

-This project analyzes sales performance, customer behavior, and business trends using SQL Server, Power BI, and DAX.
+This project delivers a complete Business Intelligence solution using SQL Server and Power BI to analyze sales performance, customer behavior, product profitability, and business growth trends.

-The project follows a complete analytics workflow:

-* Data Modeling
-* Data Analysis using SQL
-* KPI Development using DAX
-* Interactive Dashboard Development in Power BI
-* Business Insights Generation
+The solution follows an end-to-end analytics workflow starting from data preparation and modeling through advanced SQL analysis, DAX calculations, and interactive dashboard development.

 ---

-## Tools & Technologies
+## Objectives

+The project aims to answer key business questions:

+* Which products generate the highest revenue?
+* Which products generate losses despite high sales?
+* Who are the most valuable customers?
+* Which product categories contribute the most to overall sales?
+* How do sales perform across different periods?
+* What are the key growth trends over time?
+* Which regions and customer segments drive business performance?

+---

+## Technology Stack

 * SQL Server
 * Power BI
 * DAX
+* Power Query
+* Excel
 * Data Modeling
-* Business Intelligence

 ---

-## Data Model
+## Data Modeling

-The project uses a Star Schema model consisting of:
+A Star Schema model was implemented to improve reporting performance and analytical flexibility.

 ### Fact Table